 If you feel electric shocks in your low back and into your legs, you may have a condition known as sciatica.
-The board-certified pain management specialists at Boston PainCare, with offices in Waltham, Concord, and by appointment in Natick, Massachusetts, offer customized solutions for treating sciatica pain and improving your overall functioning.
-Learn more about options for alleviating sciatica pain by calling the office nearest you today, or use the convenient online booking system.
+The board-certified pain management specialists at Boston PainCare offer customized solutions for treating sciatica pain and improving your overall functioning.
+Learn more about options for alleviating sciatica pain by calling our office today.

 The sciatic nerve travels from your lower back, into your hips and buttocks, and down into your legs.
 When pressure is put on this nerve, inflammation and pain can develop in any area along the nerve’s pathway, a condition known as sciatica.